 At what point does use of force by a police officer, jailer, or prison guard turn from reasonable to excessive?
 Learn what standards judges and juries must look to in civil lawsuits claiming excessive use of force.

-Use this letter as a guide when making your own written demand to the insurance adjuster.
+If you've been injured in an assault incident, use this letter as a guide when making your own written demand for compensation to the financially responsible party.

 This type of intentional tort (which is also a crime) occurs when you're detained against your will.